AmosNimos/Battle-Cry/README.md

 - effect
 - values

+> The therminology is still open to change. send your suggestion in the github discussion.
+#### Creature/Monster/Demon card
+monster all have effect
+flavore text is separate from the card and can be found online instead.
+(NO WASTED SPACE)

+They have Attack point and Life point. the attack is the damage they do life is the amounth of total damage they can't take befor dying does not automatically regenerate after battle except if specified otherwise by a card

 #### Game theme and concept
 This is a serius looking game with dark artstyle.
 The card color it self is black.